vera-gao1015/5002FinalProject/README.md

 ## 🖥️ Interface Description

 ### **Main Interface**
-- The main interface displays the game environment, allowing players to interact with characters like **Yogurt** or **Maomao**, as well as open treasure chests.
+- The main interface displays the game environment, allowing players to interact with characters like **Yogurt** or **Maomao**, as well as open treasure boxes.

 ### **Combat Interface**
 - In the combat interface, players can jump or fire bullets to battle monsters and the dragon.
-- Real-time health and actions for both the player and enemies are displayed.
+- Real-time health bars and actions for both the player and enemies are displayed.

 ---